 I am a new company looking to introduce my new range of greeting card range to you and your company.
-Sorry if this emails not for you, but if you know someone that would be interested, could you please forward my details to them.
+Sorry if this emails not for you but if you know someone that would be interested, could you please forward my details to them.

 5 Ranges over 500 images to choose from.

-No hint of who they serve.
+No hint of what kind of customer they serve.

 But we know they make greetings cards, so that’s helpful.

 Spelling and grammar are important.